ON RACISM AND HERITAGE IN DAUGHTER OF ODYSSEUS.

 I don’t like this word.
 Racism.
 Why you say?

 It would have to be one of the most misused and abused words.
-Its origins are dubious (some say it was invented by a communist mass murderer who himself would have been labelled a ‘racist’).
 Others will argue that there are no races therefore there can’t be racism.

 Some say there is a sinister agenda behind the use of the word, and many dread being labelled as ‘racist.’

 Some say that only whites are racist and can’t themselves be victims of racism.
 This simply is not true; we are ALL potential victims of ethnic hatred and discrimination

 I won’t delve into these arguments.
 What I do know is that there are different ethnicities, races, tribal groups amongst humanity.

 Differences exist.
 Humans have for centuries lived in geographical locations amongst people of their own race/ethnicity/tribe.
 That this race shares similar physical characteristics as well as customs and cultural traits.

 It is common for people to gravitate towards their own even in multi-ethnic countries such as the U.S.A, Canada and Australia.
 This includes friendship and marriage/relations.

 So, when people who were once geographically isolated from another group of people, now live in the same location as that group, there is going to be an element of hostility.
 It is inevitable I believe, as humans are tribalistic deep down.
 You don’t have to agree with me, but when things get tough, utopian ideas such as ‘We are all the same’ etc won’t hold.
 This is unfortunate but the truth in our current state of affairs.